communication

 That made more sense, didn’t it?
 Megan made a classic mistake when she attended our networking meetings.

-She never clearly explained what she did or who she was trying to network to meet & simply assumed that because she continued to show up at meetings – even participate on The Board of the organization – that she would get business.
+She never clearly explained what she did or who she was trying to network to meet and simply assumed that because she continued to show up at meetings – even participate on The Board of the organization – that she would get business.

 That’s simply not the way networking works.
 If no one knows what you do, then no one is going to give you business.
-Most networking groups allow their members to give a “60 Second Commercial” to introduce themselves & explain what they do.
+Most networking groups allow their members to give a “60 Second Commercial” to introduce themselves and explain what they do.

 Following are some quick tips to help you use generate as much business as you can out of that 60 seconds at your next networking meeting.